-These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretations Committee ("IFRIC"), effective for the Company's reporting for the period ended December 31, 2020.
-The policies set out below are based on IFRS issued and outstanding as of May 3, 2021, the date of the Directors approved the statements.
+These consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the IFRS Interpretations Committee ("IFRIC"), effective for the Company's reporting for the year ended December 31, 2021.
+The policies set out below are based on IFRS issued and outstanding as of May 4, 2022, the date of the Directors approved the statements.